Episode 4043 (Hollyoaks)

 Episode 4043 of the British soap opera Hollyoaks aired on 21 January 2015.
-The episode soley focussed on Ste Hay (Kieron Richardson) and his husband John Paul McQueen (James Sutton) being tested for HIV after Ste is told that a man he had sex with has tested positive.
-This was the beginning of Ste's HIV long-running storyline, which was announced in 2014.
+The episode solely focussed on Ste Hay (Kieron Richardson) and his husband John Paul McQueen (James Sutton) being tested for HIV after Ste is told that a man he had sex with has tested positive.
+This was the beginning of Ste's long-running HIV storyline, which was announced in 2014.
 The storyline made Ste the first regular gay character in a soap opera to be diagnosed with HIV.
 Hollyoaks worked with the British sexual health charity Terrence Higgins Trust for the storyline and they hoped that the plot would encourage people to practise safe-sex and test for HIV.
-To prepare for the episode, Richard took a HIV test himself.
+To prepare for the episode, Richardson took an HIV test himself.
 The storyline was well-received and encouraged people to get tested for HIV, which Richardson believed saved lives.
 The episode was praised and shortlisted for "Best Single Episode" at the 2015 British Soap Awards.